We can expect that ESG-related disclosures will shift from voluntary guidance to mandatory reporting at some point.

 Up front, the publication acknowledges that “a single consistent definition of ESG is not prevalent in practice today.”
 However, broad examples are included in the publication for each pillar (note, the below list has been shortened for purposes of this article):

-The interpretive portion of the publication goes on to assist government entities with detailed examples of how ESG-related information coincides with the current GASB standards (note, the below are three of 25 total examples from the publication):
+The interpretive portion of the publication goes on to assist government entities with detailed examples of how ESG-related information coincides with the current GASB standards (note, the below are 3 of 25 total examples from the publication):

 Why this GASB release matters

-In publishing this document, GASB is taking a traditional first step to introduce concepts and guidelines that set a foundation ahead of new reporting and disclosure rules in the future (also referred to as “interpretive guidance”).
+In publishing this document, GASB is taking a traditional first step to introduce concepts and guidelines that set a foundation ahead for new reporting and disclosure rules in the future (also referred to as “interpretive guidance”).

 This is not the first time a regulator or standard setter has issued interpretive guidance specific to ESG.
 In 2010, the Securities and Exchange Commission (SEC) released their own interpretive guidance to provide clarity to the private sector on how to leverage existing financial reports to make disclosures related to climate change.
 While it was uncertain how many companies would incorporate climate-related information in their financial reports, many chose to do so (at last count by the SEC in 2020, 33% of the 6,644 filings submitted to the regulator contained some form of climate-related disclosure).
 The interpretive guidance, therefore, laid the groundwork for a new climate-related proposal issued by the SEC in March 2022.